Pi-transformer: A prior-informed dual-attention model for multivariate time-series anomaly detection: Experimental analysis

+We evaluate Pi-Transformer on five standard multivariate time-series anomaly detection benchmarks: SMD~\cite{SMD}, MSL~\cite{MSL}, SMAP~\cite{MSL}, SWaT~\cite{SWaT}, and PSM~\cite{PSM}.
+Table~\ref{tab:datasets} summarises the dataset domains and dimensionalities.
+We adopt this suite because it spans heterogeneous operating regimes where calibration varies and because it includes both magnitude-driven anomalies and timing/coordination disruptions, enabling evaluation of the complementary Energy and mismatch streams.

-Competing methods include classical unsupervised detectors like LOF, OCSVM, IForest, and VAR, along with deep generative and recurrent models such as DAGMM, LSTM-VAE, OmniAnomaly, InterFusion, THOC, Deep-SVDD, BeatGAN, and LSTM.
-There are also Bayesian change detection methods via BOCPD and recent attention-based detectors like TS-CP2, Anomaly Transformer, and DCdetector.
-We report precision, recall, and F1-score using the standard point-adjust protocol for segment-level evaluation.
+Competing methods include classical unsupervised detectors (LOF, OCSVM, IForest, VAR), probabilistic and subspace methods (MMPCACD, CL-MPPCA, BOCPD), deep generative and recurrent models (DAGMM, LSTM-VAE, BeatGAN, LSTM, OmniAnomaly, InterFusion, THOC), and recent sequence and attention-based detectors (U-Time, TS-CP2, Anomaly Transformer, DCDetector), together with ITAD.
+We report precision, recall, and F1-score for segment-level evaluation.
 All inputs are standardised per channel and split into overlapping windows of length $L$ with a stride of $1$.
-During inference, the model produces reconstruction error $r_i$, phase-mismatch $\Delta_i$ (symmetric series-prior divergence), prior-alignment weights $w_i$ from the time-wise softmax over $-\Delta$, and Energy $e_i = w_i r_i$.
+During inference, the model produces reconstruction error $r_i$, series-prior mismatch $\Delta_i$, prior-alignment weights $w_i$ from the time-wise softmax over $-\Delta$, and Energy $e_i = w_i r_i$.
 Robust normalisation with training set medians and interquartile ranges yields $\widetilde e_i$ and $\widetilde d_i$.
-The fused score $f_i = \max(\widetilde e_i, \widetilde d_i)$ is then thresholded at a single global percentile determined from training.
+The fused score $f_i = \max(\widetilde e_i, \widetilde d_i)$ is then thresholded at a single global percentile determined from fused scores on the training and threshold splits.